-The Academy of Environmental Science, Inc. is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 1002.33, Florida Statutes.
-The not-for-profit corporation conducts business as the Academy of Environmental Science (the School).
-The governing body of the School is the not-for-profit corporation's Board of Directors, which is composed of nine members.
+The Academy of Environmental Science, Inc. is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not For Profit Corporation Act, and Section 1002.33, Florida Statutes.
+The not-for-profit corporation conducts business as The Academy of Environmental Science (the School).
+The governing body of the School is the not-for-profit corporation's Board of Directors, which is composed of eight members.
+The School is currently exempt from state and federal income tax under Section 501(c)(3) of the Internal Revenue Code and is not a private foundation.
+Accordingly, no provision has been made for income tax liabilities or expenses.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, the Citrus County District School Board (the District).
-Various services are provided to the School by the District at no charge.
-The current charter is effective until June 30, 2017, and may be renewed provided that a program review demonstrates that certain criteria addressed in Section 1002.33(7), Florida Statutes, have been successfully accomplished.
+The current charter is effective until June 30, 2022, and may be renewed provided that a program review demonstrates that certain criteria addressed in Section 1002.33(7), Florida Statutes, have been successfully accomplished.
 At the end of the term of the charter, the District may choose not to renew the charter under grounds specified in the charter, in which case the District is required to notify the School in writing at least 90 days prior to the charter's expiration.
-As of July 1, 2017, the District and the Charter School were able to successfully negotiate the extension of their charter agreement.
-The renewal is for five years with a one-time five-year renewal upon mutual agreement of the parties.

-Pursuant to Section 1002.33(8)(e), Florida Statutes, the charter school contract provides that in the event the School is dissolved or terminated, any unencumbered funds and all school property purchased with public funds automatically revert to the District.
+Pursuant to Section 1002.33(8)(e), Florida Statutes, the charter school contract provides that in the event the School is dissolved or terminated, any unencumbered funds and all School property purchased with public funds automatically revert to the District.
 During the term of the charter, the District may also terminate the charter if good cause is shown.
 The School is considered a component unit of the District.